carpentries/docs.carpentries.org/source/resources/general/glossary.md

     the program is supported by the Community Engagement Team and offers resources and services to support community leaders who are building new or sustaining existing subcommunities (i.e., {term}`Subcommunity Coordinators <subcommunity coordinator>`); the primary goal of the program is to improve how subcommunities are supported to maximise benefits to our community members and to ensure the long term sustainability of the organisation as we continue to grow globally.

 Community Engagement Team (CET)
     is responsible for all aspects of the Community Development Program, including providing opportunities for networking and collaboration among community members and maintaining resources to engage subcommunities (refer to {term}`subcommunity <subcommunity>`).
-In alignment with engaging local communities and subcommunities, the Community Engagement Team supports The Carpentries Member Organisations and Membership Program, including some administration, community engagement, and communications.
+In alignment with engaging local communities and subcommunities, the Community Engagement Team supports The Carpentries Member/Partner Organisations and Membership/Partnership Program, including some administration, community engagement, and communications.
 The team is also responsible for all organisational communications (i.e., blog, newsletter, social media), coordinating community events (e.g., community discussions), supporting the community roles hosting these events (i.e., Community Discussion Hosts), and assessment of this work.
 All this is done while centring equity, inclusion, and accessibility to strengthen and maintain our core values as a community.

 Community Member
     an individual who actively participates in The Carpentries' activities, contributing to its mission of emphasising the critical role of software and data in advancing research.
 Roles include learners, Instructors, Maintainers, and Instructor Trainers, all committed to fostering an inclusive, collaborative, and supportive learning environment.